HandCept: A Visual-Inertial Fusion Framework for Accurate Proprioception in Dexterous Hands: Rigid Body Pose Estimation

 The IMU system is designed to support both serial and parallel extensibility.
 Using the I²C protocol, IMU PCBs can be serially connected to extend the system, while a custom-designed I²C multiplexer enables parallel connections to accommodate different numbers of dexterous fingers or limbs (Fig.\ref{fig:imu}A).
 This IMU system is also the smallest known design, facilitating easy integration into dexterous hands while maintaining a real-time update frequency of $\geq$200Hz (Fig.~\ref{fig:imu}B).
 Utilizing 9-axis IMUs is essential for pose estimation, as it reduces the calibration burden.
 Given the compactness of dexterous hands, the magnetic field can be assumed uniform across all IMUs, allowing the use of a common base frame across different modules—a condition verified in our experiments.

-For the pose estimation algorithm, we leverage the inherent stability of the kalman filter, which are widely adopted for 9-axis IMU-based orientation estimation.
+For the pose estimation algorithm, we leverage the inherent stability of the Kalman filter, which are widely adopted for 9-axis IMU-based orientation estimation.
 As a result, the direct use of raw IMU data (acceleration, magnet, and angular velocity) is typically unnecessary for most orientation applications.
-In our framework, a kalman filter is employed to estimate the 3D orientation (SO(3)) of each link reliably, thereby providing robust inertial-based pose measurements, denoted as $\mathbf{z}_t^{\mathrm{imu}}$.
+In our framework, a Kalman filter is employed to estimate the 3D orientation (SO(3)) of each link reliably, thereby providing robust inertial-based pose measurements, denoted as $\mathbf{z}_t^{\mathrm{imu}}$.

 Let $\{IMU_i\}$, $\{IMU_b\}$, $\{b\}$, $\{ee\}$, and $\{L_i\}$ denote the $i$-th IMU frame, the common IMU base frame, the robot arm's base frame, the end-effector frame, and the $i$-th finger link's frame, respectively.
 Let $^aT_b$ represent the homogeneous transformation matrix from frame $a$ to frame $b$.
-The estimated transformation from the $i$-th IMU frame to the end-effector frame is expressed as:
+As the base frame of the IMU is fixed relative to the arm's base frame, the estimated transformation from the $i$-th IMU frame to the end-effector frame is expressed as: